shafaypro/CrackingMachineLearningInterview/README.md

 #### How would you resolve the issue of Imbalancment data set?
 #### How would you define Weighted Moving Averages ?
 #### What is meant by ARIMA Models?
+#### How would you define Bagging and Boosting?
+How would XGBoost differ from RandomForest?
 #### What is IQR, how can these help in Outliers removal?
 #### What is SMOTE?
 #### How would you resolve Overfitting or Underfitting?